kcajj/advanced_programming_project_Genomics_2022/Project_specification.md

 Humanreadable comments are supposed to be after a single "#".
 For simplicity, we will treat all lines starting with "#" as comments, and simply ignore them during our analysis.
 The data must be read by a dataset reader that relies on Pandas.
-The dataset reader is specific to the GFF3 format, however it should be compliant with a general abstract interface that defines the procedure that a datasetreader is provided with.
+The dataset reader is specific to the GFF3 format, however it should be compliant with a general abstract interface that defines the procedure that a dataset reader is provided with.
 When a dataset reader reads the data it returns a dataset object as output that is a wrapper around a Pandas DataFrame.

 ### Dataset operations
 A dataset is the view over the data.
 As for the reader the software must distinguish between a generic tabular data and GFF3 data, which is a peculiar case.
-By means of a dataset object a number of insights over data can beobtained.
-Each insight is called an operation.
+By means of a dataset object a number of insights over data can be obtained; each insight is called an operation.
 An operation is executed over a dataset object and the result of an execution is another dataset object.
 There are multiple operation types that can be executed.
 A dataset object accesses and executes those operations regardless to the specific operation type.
 The operations can be executed only by means of a dataset object and only if they are marked as active.
-For an operation being active means it isloaded within a registry of active operations that the dataset object can query to check whether or not a certainoperation can be executed.
+For an operation being active means it is loaded within a registry of active operations that the dataset object can query to check whether or not a certainoperation can be executed.
 Hint: Define a decorator for managing the activation of operations.
 The operations are:
 - getting the some basic information about the dataset.
 The basic information are the name and data type ofeach column;